 Install the New ABS Sensor

-Compare the new part to the old part to ensure that you have the right sensor for your make and model of vehicle.
+Compare the new replacement ABS wheel sensor to the old part to ensure that you have the right sensor for your make and model of vehicle.
 When you are satisfied that they are the same carefully align the new unit with the holes in the wheel hub assembly.
 Attach the unit to your car and then use the photograph you took previously on your phone to ensure that you attach the wires in the correct configuration.

 Reattach Car Wheel